Macumbafeh/Fizzle-modified/README.md

 - It display also Gems and Enchants text in character frame.
 - Add a Background in the Character frame and Character Pet Frame.

-- It display also Gems and Enchants text in character frame.
-- Add a Background in the Character frame and Character Pet Frame.

 ## Features
 This is Fizzle addon with some other addons integrated and some other features :